Assurance report of the independent auditor

 References to external sources or websites in the Integrated Annual Report are not part of the Integrated Annual Report itself nor the Sustainability Information as audited by us.
 Therefore, we do not provide assurance on this information.

 Responsibilities of the Managing Board and the Supervisory Board for the Sustainability Information

 The Managing Board of Royal DSM is responsible for the preparation of the Sustainability Information in accordance with the GRI Sustainability Reporting Standards and Royal DSM’s internally developed supplemental reporting criteria as disclosed in the section Non-financial reporting policy of Royal DSM’s Integrated Annual Report, including the identification of stakeholders and the definition of material matters.
 The choices made by the Managing Board regarding the scope of the Sustainability Information and the reporting policy are summarized in the section ‘Non-financial reporting policy’ of the Integrated Annual Report.

 Furthermore, the Managing Board is responsible for such internal control as it determines is necessary to enable the preparation of the Sustainability Information that is free from material misstatements, whether due to fraud or error.

-The Supervisory Board is, among other things, responsible for overseeing Royal DSM's sustainability reporting process.
+The Supervisory Board is, amongst other things, responsible for overseeing Royal DSM’s sustainability reporting process.